Business Analytics 101

 The line between BI and Analytics is rapidly getting blurred.
 However, some authors view analytics as a subset of business intelligence (BI): “a set of technologies and processes that use data to understand and analyze business performance ” and “includes both data access and reporting, and analytics” (Davenport and Harris, Competing on Analytics, 2007).

-WalMart, for instance, does BI and Analytics well.
+WalMart, for instance, does BI and Analytics well for the brick-and-mortar channel.
 Retail Link is Walmart’s online warehouse for sharing up-to-date point-of-sale information with suppliers.
 WalMart captures point-of-sale transactions from over 3,900 stores and continuously transmits this data to its massive 10+ petabyte Teradata data warehouse.
 WalMart allows suppliers, to access data on their products and perform data analyses.
 These suppliers use this data to identify customer buying patterns at the store display level.
 They use this information to manage local store inventory and identify new merchandising opportunities.
 Back in 2007, Retail Link tracked some 800 million transactions per day, with detail down to the store and item level.